Skip to main content

 Student Leadership and Engagement’s Leadership Development Program (LDP) provides 10 foundational workshops that are designed to engage and prepare new leaders.
 Students also have the option to earn a leadership certificate by engaging in a coaching relationship and leadership experience, and completing the foundations workshops and a reflection paper.

 University Activities Board is a student-led organization that plans both original and traditional events to attract students from all backgrounds.
 Comprised of five distinct committees, the University Activities Board puts on programs with endless and ever-changing topics.
-We strive to enhance the student experience by providing fun, or even informative, campus programs to give students a break from academics.
+It strives to enhance the student experience by providing fun, or even informative, campus programs to give students a break from academics.
 Check out the Black Students Board, Concerts Committee, W.O.L.F.
 Committee (wellness, outreach, leisure, and films), P.A.C.K.
 Committee (perspectives, advocacy, community, and knowledge), or the Special Events Committee.
 Visit their website for more information.

 Safety